East Sumba Regency: Administrative districts

 Note: (a) includes the kelurahan of Lewa Paku. (b) includes islands off the south of Sumba Island, the largest being Pulau Halura, Pulau Manggudu and Pulau Koatak. (c) includes the kelurahan of Lumbukore.

 (d) includes the 2 kelurahan of Kawangu and Watumbaka. (e) except the desa of Lukuwingir (which has a postcode of 87116).

 (f) comprises 4 kelurahan (Hambala, Kamalaputi, Kambajawa and Matawai) and 3 desa (Lukukamaru, Mbatakapidu and Pambotandjara).

 (g) comprises 7 kelurahan (Kambaniru, Lai Mbonga, Lambanapu, Malumbi, Mau Hau, Prailiu and Wangga) plus the desa of Kiritana.

 (h) includes the kelurahan of Temu.

+Transport

 Airport

 Umbu Mehang Kunda Airport, formerly known as Mau Hau Airport, is situated east of Waingapu near the mouth of the Kambaniru River.
 It has a 6,070-ft (1,850 metres) long runway with 98-ft (30 metres) width, which can accommodate Boeing 737-300 aircraft.
 The airport inaugurated a new terminal in 2016 which has been able to improve the passenger services compared with the previous old terminal.

+Ferry services

+Waingapu is connected by ferry services with Bajawa and Ende, both on Flores Island and about 40 km to the north.

+Ecology

+East Sumba is among the focus areas of the Terumbu Karang Sehat Indonesia coral-reef programme implemented by Konservasi Indonesia.